Saint Katy the Virgin: Background

 The origins for the story stem from Steinbeck's 1924-1925 attendance at Stanford University, where his coursework included topics on early European culture taught by Professor Edward Maslin Hume.
 Steinbeck joined his classmates in proposing absurd candidates for medieval canonization in the Catholic church.
 The 23-year-old Steinbeck wrote a short piece about a pig that achieved sainthood through rejecting sin and performing miracle cures—the seminal version of the tale.

-By 1932 Steinbeck had completed a manuscript version of the story and presented it to his literary editors at McIntosh & Otis, remarking: "keep her if you want her.
+By 1932, Steinbeck had completed a manuscript version of the story and presented it to his literary editors at McIntosh & Otis, remarking: "keep her if you want her.
 She was a pleasant afternoon to me..."

 "Saint Katy the Virgin" remained unpublished until December 1936, when Covici-Friede offered it as a monograph, "signed and limited to 199 copies" and this edition quickly sold out.
 When Viking Press assembled the 1938 collection of short fiction The Long Valley, "Saint Katy the Virgin" was included by editor Pascal Covici with Steinbeck's approval.

 Critical Appraisal

 The story is widely regarded as an "odd addition" to a volume of short fiction that deals almost exclusively with the lives of residents of the Salinas Valley during the Great Depression.
-The content and tone of the work is trackable to the fact that it was conceived while Steinbeck was attending Stanford University in his early 20s, and completed shortly before the other works presented in the 1938 volume.
+The content and tone of the work is traceable to the fact that it was conceived while Steinbeck was attending Stanford University in his early 20s, and completed shortly before the other works presented in the 1938 volume.
 Biographer Warren French notes that the "mannered, facetious style" that dominates the work was abandoned by Steinbeck with the onset of the social and economic crisis that would inform his literary work during the 1930s.

 Biographer and literary critic Richard S. Hughes characterizes the story as "a generic blend of the saint's life, beast fable, fabliau, and farce."
 The Springfield Weekly Republican (October 6, 1938) offered this assessment: "'Saint Katy the Virgin' merely adds itself to the long catalog of irreverent tales that have aimed satire and ridicule at priest and church since the close of the Dark Ages."

 With respect to the appearance of "Saint Katy the Virgin" in 1938 collection The Long Valley, Professor Brian M. Barnour writes:

 The story points out both the [volume's] lack of organizing principle and the formal difficulties Steinbeck was having with the [short] story form.
 Its inclusion manifested a lack of critical judgment."

 Theme

 The story has an affinity with the beast-fable genre popular during the Middle Ages.
 Hughes identifies the protagonist-pig as the device with which Steinbeck establishes his critique of humanity, "especially religious hypocrisy."
 Indeed, "the reaction of the Church to Katy provides the foundation for the satire."
-Literary critic Edmund Wilson notes that the function of Katy "is not to dignify the animal...but to make human religion ridiculous."
+Literary critic Edmund Wilson notes that the function of Katy "is not to dignify the animal... but to make human religion ridiculous."